The Essential 1927

 The Essential 1927 is a greatest hits album by the Australian pop rock band, 1927.
-It was released in June 2013 and peaked at number 94.
+It was released on 21 June 2013 and peaked at number 94.

 The album contains 5 ARIA Chart top 20 singles spanning the band's entire career.
 Tracks 15 & 16 are listed as "bonus tracks" and released on the band's fourth studio album Generation-i a month later.